jmpark95/skyscanner-webscrape-project/README.md

-# skyscanner-webscrape-price-alert-project
+# Skyscanner price alert system built on AWS

 I use skyscanner.
 I think it's a great travel search engine.

 But one downside I realised was that in order to get price alerts, you had to pick EXACT dates.
-Eg. if I were planning to visit Bali in December, I'd have to subscribe to price alerts for X<sup>th</sup> December departure and Y<sup>st</sup> December return.
+Eg. if I was planning on visiting Bali in December, I'd have to subscribe to price alerts for X<sup>th</sup> December departure and Y<sup>st</sup> December return.
 However, I often found myself in situations where I didn't need to travel on exact dates but rough dates(eg. mid December and return late December) and my priority would be getting the cheapest flights.

 As a result, what I would do is search for the whole month
 ![alt text](image.png)